RetroRenting: An Online Policy for Service Caching at the Edge: Main Results and Discussion

 \subsection{Performance of TTL}

 In this section, we focus on the TTL policy which is widely used and studied in the classical caching literature.
 TTL serves as a benchmark to compare the performance of RR.

-The TTL policy fetches and caches the service whenever there is a miss, i.e., the service is requested but is not cached on the edge server.
+The TTL policy fetches and hosts the service whenever there is a miss, i.e., the service is requested but is not hosted on the edge server.
 There is a timer associated with the fetch, which is set to a fixed value ($L$) right after the service is fetched.
-If the service is not requested before the timer expires, the service is evicted from the cache.
-If a request arrives while the service the cached, the timer is reset to its initial value of $L$.
+If the service is not requested before the timer expires, the service is evicted from the host.
+If a request arrives while the service the hosted, the timer is reset to its initial value of $L$.
 Refer to Algorithm \ref{algo:TTLfixed} for a formal definition.

 Our next result provides a lower bound on the competitive ratio of the TTL policy.

 \begin{theorem} Let ${\rho}^{\text{TTL}}$ be the competitive ratio of the TTL policy with TTL value $L$ as defined in \eqref{eq:competitiveRatio}.
 Then,